-LM: I flip-flop back and forth between whether I prefer cross or track – I guess it depends on which one is in season I’ve always felt best on the trails, running in the mud and trekking up the hills, so I guess I might be a cross-country girl at heart.
-I love a good cross-country race where we are all battling it out and where you know that your whole team is working together on a grueling course.
+LM: I flip-flop back and forth between whether I prefer cross or track.
+I guess it depends on which one is in-season.
+I’ve always felt best on the trails, running in the mud and trekking up the hills, so I guess I might be a cross-country girl at heart.
+I love a good cross-country race where we are all battling it out and where you know that your whole team is working together on a gruelling course.
 However, stepping onto a track at the beginning of the season and turning your training focus to speed and power is a pretty incredible feeling.
 It’s always refreshing after a cross season to feel like you’ve just changed sports completely.
 And my track spikes are lighter than my cross spikes – which makes me feel even happier (laughing).

 CK: What are your track goals for the 2011 season?

-LM: I have yet to set my goals for this season – I guess school and exams are what is taking up most of my thoughts right now.
-Previously at this time my goal would be getting over an injury in time for indoor track.
-But THIS year, I am completely injury free (hooray!), am happy with my cross season and am finally feeling like I can put in an Indoor season I can be proud of.
+LM: I have yet to set my goals for this season.
+I guess school and exams are what is taking up most of my thoughts right now.
+Previously at this time, my goal would be getting over an injury in time for indoor track.
+But this year, I am completely injury free (hooray!), am happy with my cross season and am finally feeling like I can put in an indoor season I can be proud of.

 As usual, not to sound corny, I want this season to be fun.
 It’s easy for a runner to get caught up in the stats and the training and forget to have fun and embrace the sport.
 When it all comes down to it you need to be enjoying it, or there is no point.
 I try to have at least one run a week where I just allow my legs to wander wherever they want to – no set distance, no set times and no set route.
 I always end up with a grin on my face, feeling adventurous and content.

 CK: What is the difference in your training — or is there a difference — this year in coming out of cross injury free?